wp-plugins/itstream/README.txt

 3. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.

-After activating the plugin go in Settings > itStream and insert yout itSteam account data to connect
+After activating the plugin go in Settings > ItStream and insert yout itSteam account data to connect

 == Changelog ==